Impact of the local valley splitting on the coherence of conveyor-belt spin shuttling in $^{28}$Si/SiGe: Funding

-We acknowledge valuable discussions with Merritt P. Losert and Mark Friesen and the support of the Dresden High Magnetic Field Laboratory (HLD) at the Helmholtz-Zentrum Dresden - Rossendorf (HZDR), member of the European Magnetic Field Laboratory (EMFL).
 This work was funded by the German Research Foundation (DFG) within the project 289786932 (SCHR 1404/2-2) and under Germany's Excellence Strategy - Cluster of Excellence Matter and Light for Quantum Computing" (ML4Q) EXC 2004/2 - 390534769, and by the European Union’s Horizon Research and Innovation Actions under Grant Agreement No. 101174557 (QLSI2).
-The device fabrication has been done at HNF - Helmholtz Nano Facility, Research Center Juelich GmbH \cite{Albrecht17}.
 This research was sponsored in part by The Netherlands Ministry of Defence under Awards No. QuBits R23/009.
 The views, conclusions, and recommendations contained in this document are those of the authors and are not necessarily endorsed nor should they be interpreted as representing the official policies, either expressed or implied, of The Netherlands Ministry of Defence.
 The Netherlands Ministry of Defence is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.